 Drivers should be able to read a number plate at the legal distance of around 20 meters (65 feet), using any corrective appliances such as glasses or contact lenses.
-The Council requires authorised drivers to have eyesight tested every two years.
+The general recommendation is to have eyesight tested every two years.
 Having an eyesight test will usually identify the majority of common eyesight conditions and also give clues about other less common diseases.